denizgursoy/brainfuck/README.md

 User needs to create an option which calls `ExtendWith` method of brainfuck. `ExtendWith` method takes Operation and the Character related to it.

+I used [Option pattern](https://www.sohamkamani.com/golang/options-pattern/) for the customization of brainfuck.

 ```go

     ioOptions := brainfuck.IoOptions{